devopsdojoconsortium/dojoconsortium.org/content/en/docs/work-decomposition/definition-of-ready.md

 2. Any work that is planned for a sprint/iteration must meet the Definition of Ready.
 Do not accept work that isn't ready!
 3. If work needs to be expedited, it needs to go through the same process.
-   (Unless there is immediate production impact, of course)
+   (Unless there is an immediate production impact, of course)

 ---